List of Zootopia characters: Leodore Lionheart

-Leodore Lionheart is a noble, but pompous lion who is the former mayor of Zootopia.
+Leodore Lionheart is a noble, but pompous East African lion who is the former mayor of Zootopia.

+Leodore Lionheart was first seen speaking at the ZPD Academy's graduation where he names Judy Hopps the first rabbit police officer.
+He ends up assigning her to Chief Bogo's precinct.

+Leodore was next seen ordering Dawn Bellwether to take care of his work and to clear his afternoon while he goes out.

 As Judy investigates the disappearance of Mr. Otterton, she discovers that Lionheart has all the missing predators locked up, which had reverted to the wild, and Lionheart was trying to hide them due to the citizens worrying that the same thing would happen to all the predators, including him.
 Accused of kidnapping, Lionheart is arrested alongside those involved, but he warns Judy that something bigger than he does not know is behind everything that happened.
 Upon Lionheart's arrest, his inferior, Bellwether, is sworn in as the new mayor.

-Following Bellwether's arrest after she is exposed as the mastermind behind the epidemic, a news report details that the still-incarcerated Lionheart has denied any knowledge of the plot and claimed that he was trying to save the city, justifying his own crime as a "wrong thing for the right reason".
+Following Bellwether's arrest after she is exposed as the mastermind behind the epidemic, a news report details that the still-incarcerated Lionheart has denied any knowledge of the plot and claimed to the porcupine reporter that he was trying to save the city, justifying his own crime as a "wrong thing for the right reason".

+During the credits, Lionheart is in his cell telling his unseen cellmate about the book he is reading.

+While the novelization has Lionheart released from prison following Bellwether's arrest, the tie-in comics had Lionheart reinstated as the Mayor of Zootopia.

+In Zootopia 2, Lionheart is succeeded by Brian Winddancer.
+He and Bellwether are alluded to by Milton Lynxley in his discussion with Winddancer.
+There were Easter eggs involving his desk portrait in Chief Bogo's trash can and a news article where he was found guilty of the abductions on the same newspaper detailing Bellwether's sentencing.